gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

 ### Try a different visualization

-By default, the project is configured to render a simple insight from the demo workspace.
+By default, the project is configured to render a simple visualization from the demo workspace.
 So let's render a Dashboard instead!

 It's an easy 2 step solution.
 In `App.tsx` simply: